Ali Muhammad Khan: Early life and education

-Khan was born on 30 November 1977 in a Pashtun family in Mardan.
+Khan was born on 30 November 1979in a Pashtun family in Mardan, Khyber Pakhtunkhwa.

+His grandfather Khan Pir Muhammad Khan was a Pakistan Movement activist close to Muhammad Ali Jinnah, and in 1940 he led the caravans from Mardan to attend the Lahore Resolution.
+He also served as a federal minister twice, but after him the family more or less stopped being involved in national politics.

+Khan earned his LLB degree from the Universal College Islamabad (UCI), enrolling there after being advised by Barrister Masroor Shah, a senior lawyer of the Supreme Court.

+He is also a civil engineer by profession.

 Political career

 He was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-10 (Mardan-II) in the 2013 Pakistani general election.
 He received 46,531 votes and defeated a candidate of JUI-F.

 He was re-elected to the National Assembly as a candidate of PTI from the Constituency NA-22 (Mardan-III) in the 2018 Pakistani general election.
 He received 58,577 votes and defeated Moulana Mohammad Qasim.